loopstick/Digital-Electronics-Spring-2017/README.md

 	- Read at least one of the Arduino Tone Resources in [resources](https://github.com/michaelshiloh/resourcesForClasses).
 	- Find (online) a musical instrument project of any sort using Arduino.
-		Put a link in the README.md file in your Github repository.
+		Write a brief description and put a link in the README.md file in your Github repository.

 		In order to edit the README.md file:
 		- Click on the README.md file in the top of your repository folder